2026 Federal Tax Brackets by Filing Status

-Complete IRS bracket schedule and standard deduction for tax year 2026: single, married filing jointly, head of household, and married filing separately.
+The complete 2026 IRS ordinary-income schedule for single, married filing jointly, head of household, and married filing separately.
+Brackets apply to taxable income, not gross salary.

 Single